BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Swap-outs can be done in a non-custodial, trust-minimized way using [Submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).
 They can also be done in a trusted way where the LSP has temporary custody of the funds.
 This is not recommended, as the LSP could steal the users bitcoin, or censor their payment.

-[Lightning labs](https://lightning.engineering/loop/) is an example of a LSP using a submarine swap-out service called loop.
+[Lightning Labs](https://lightning.engineering/loop/) is an example of an LSP using a submarine swap-out service called loop.

 </div>